jashandeep-sohi/go.sohi.link/README.md

 # What?

-Vanity/custom go import paths using Cloudflare Workers.
+Vanity/custom Go `import "example.com/foo/pkg/bar"` paths using Cloudflare Workers.

 # Where?